Yandex Cloud

 Where:

-• -L: Local port redirection to the Yandex Data Processing cluster host.
+• -L: Forwards a local port to the target host in the Yandex Data Processing cluster.

-To connect to cluster hosts with image version 1.x, use root as the username; for version 2.x, use ubuntu.
+To connect to cluster hosts with image 1.x, use root as the username; for version 2.x, use ubuntu.

 Was the article helpful?